crossid/developer-site/docs/langs/backend/nodejs_express.md

 - Line 1: `<TENANT>` is your Crossid tenant, don't have a tenant yet? [create one for free!](/docs/guides/get-started/signup)
 - Line 2: `<CLIENT_ID>` is the [client id](/docs/guides/get-started/add-app#tell-crossid-about-your-app) you get by telling Crossid about your app.
+- Line 3: `<CLIENT_SECRET>` is the [client secret](/docs/guides/get-started/add-app#tell-crossid-about-your-app) you get by telling Crossid about your app.
-- Line 3: Choose a long random string (note: this is not a client secret, it's secret for protecting the session cookie)
+- Line 4: Choose a long random string (note: this is not a client secret, it's secret for protecting the session cookie)

+Notes:

-note that we use `https` in our _BASE_URL_ to avoid cookie policy issues so proxy is needed (see Caddy below)
+- We use `https` in our _BASE_URL_ to avoid cookie policy issues so proxy is needed (see Caddy below)
+- The app below requires the _redirect_uris_ to be _https://localhost/callback_

 ### Server